Research Blog

 Optimal Takeaways

 Cholesterol is a vital compound produced in the body and used to make cell membranes, steroid hormones, vitamin D, and bile acids.
 It is essential to the synthesis of the protective myelin sheath around nerve cells and is the most abundant lipid in the brain.
 If cholesterol becomes oxidized and embedded into blood vessels, it can contribute to atherosclerosis and CVD.
-Low cholesterol is associated with malnutrition, cognitive dysfunction, and neurodegenerative disease.
+Low cholesterol is associated with malnutrition, depression, aggressive behavior, and neurodegenerative disease.
 Higher cholesterol levels may be associated with genetic factors, hypothyroidism, and CVD if associated with other risk factors.

 Standard Range: 125 - 199 mg/dL (3.23 - 5.15 mmol/L)